pbj-writes/hugo_portfolio/content/resume/_index.md

 <b>ACCOMPLISHMENTS</b>

+- Wrote and delivered 11 user documentation help sets on aggressive schedules
 - Implemented text library best practices for our software UI to enable future localization
-- Gained team buy-in to Jira by taking initiative to drive scrum and planning meetings until team leaders felt comfortable driving meetings with the tool
+- Gained team buy-in for Jira by taking initiative to drive scrum and planning meetings until team leaders felt comfortable driving meetings with the tool
 - Recognized by a team Program Director: …able to quickly grasp and adapt to the Xpress (Insight) delivery methodology (Jira, SVN, Git), supporting in all stages of the project, including assisting with testing and training the end-users…This award is a recognition of commitment and enthusiasm that PBJ brings to the team.
 - Recognized by a team Technical Architect: …contributions on creating excellent and informative documentation for the Xpress based solutions delivered to clients…In addition, PBJ has taken the ownership of managing the Jira projects and volunteered to put together extensive ‘How to’ guides for using Bitbucket, Jira, Docker, etc.
 - Recognized by a team developer: PBJ is an ideal team-player, always making you feel important, and always leaning forward.
 His desire to improve existing processes and move our documentation and testing procedures into the future, have been a major factor in FICO’s success.